 - The arrangements made for settling your account

 - The way we will handle information about you, both to support your treatment and to settle your account

-We urge you to consider such matters now, before you attend one of our Centres.
-This document is provided in advance of any treatment that you may receive at GenesisCare UK and please ask us if there is something that you would like explained further; prior to signing the registration form.
+We urge you to consider such matters now, before you attend one of our centres.
+This document is provided in advance of any treatment that you may receive at GenesisCare and please ask us if there is something that you would like explained further; prior to signing the registration form.

 Any private medical insurance or sponsorship arrangement will be between you and your insurer or sponsor.

 A patient is under the care and control of his or her consultant who may also involve other doctors in the patient’s treatment if appropriate.